CV Formats for Winning CVs: Layout, Content, and Tips

-This guide from Coursera helps you discover more about CV formats and layouts, including where to place what information to create a winning CV design.
-Learn more about four different types of CV formats to choose the best for your situation.
+Discover more about CV formats and layouts, including where to place what information to create a winning CV design.

 Winning CVs are all about making your job hunt easier by instilling confidence in the mind of employers, and that takes a suitable CV format.

 The CV format you use when applying for jobs is important because it’ll impact how your CV will look.
-Use the wrong format, and your CV could be ignored by recruiters.
-Use the right format, and you might stand out from the crowd.
+The right format can help you stand out from the crowd.
 In this guide, we’ll cover CV design and formats, and what to put on your CV.

 A CV (or curriculum vitae) is a document intended to highlight your education, qualifications, and experience.
 Its first objective is to help you get a job interview by providing a comprehensive picture of your skills and qualities.
 CVs are usually about two to three pages long, but this depends on the type of job to which you are applying.